harrisonlab/phytophthora_rubi/README.md

 331
 The number of sequences extracted is
 329

+SPAdes:
-spades - P.rubi - SCRP249
+P.rubi - SCRP249
 The number of ORF RxLRs overlapping Augustus RxLRs:
-198
+207
 The number of Augustus RxLRs overlapping ORF RxLRs:
-197
+206
 The number of RxLRs unique to ORF models:
-102
+93
 The number of RxLRs unique to Augustus models:
-34
+31
 The total number of putative RxLRs are:
-333
+330
 The number of sequences extracted is
-317
+330
-spades - P.rubi - SCRP324
+P.rubi - SCRP324
 The number of ORF RxLRs overlapping Augustus RxLRs:
-212
+215
 The number of Augustus RxLRs overlapping ORF RxLRs:
-211
+214
 The number of RxLRs unique to ORF models:
-87
+84
 The number of RxLRs unique to Augustus models:
-31
+28
 The total number of putative RxLRs are:
-329
+326
 The number of sequences extracted is
-291
+326
-spades - P.rubi - SCRP333
+P.rubi - SCRP333
 The number of ORF RxLRs overlapping Augustus RxLRs:
-188
+207
 The number of Augustus RxLRs overlapping ORF RxLRs:
-187
+205
 The number of RxLRs unique to ORF models:
-104
+85
 The number of RxLRs unique to Augustus models:
-37
+36
 The total number of putative RxLRs are:
-328
+326
 The number of sequences extracted is
-304
+326
 ```

 H) From ORF gene models - Hmm evidence of CRN effectors